-Outsourcing can pose some fairly scary questions – so what are they key things to consider and what are the pitfalls to avoid?
+Outsourcing can pose some fairly scary questions.
+So what are the key things to consider and what are the pitfalls to avoid?

-But outsourcing isn’t just for those organisations without the in-house personnel.
+But outsourcing isn’t just for those organisations without the in-house personnel available.
 Often outside PCB design support is sought by organisations because the skills required are beyond that of the in-house electronic design professionals.
 It is also the case that sometimes the in-house professionals require additional support and advice especially if they have had limited exposure to the latest industry developments in design, software or manufacturing.
-High speed signals, matching track lengths and how the signal propagates are just a few of the elements making PCB design more challenging.
-The complexity is often driven by the requirement for smaller and faster technology.
+High-speed signals, matching track lengths and how the signal propagates are just a few of the elements making PCB design more challenging.
+The complexity is often driven by the requirement for a smaller and faster technology.

 2 – Hello, is it PCB you’re looking for?

-First thing to understand is exactly where your sticking point is and therefore what elements you actually need to consider outsourcing.
-Is it schematic entry and library work, the component placement, track routing or is it the complete end to end process from design through to manufacture and testing?
+The first thing to understand is exactly where your sticking point is and therefore what elements you actually need to consider outsourcing.
+Is it schematic entry and library work, the component placement, track routing or is it the complete end-to-end process from design through to manufacture and testing?

 When considering outsourcing it is important to consider how much work is required and the process it will require.
 The five stages of design; Initial design review & integration, mechanical definition, placement & review, routing, pre-delivery & review are all critical to the success of the job and these stages need to be understood by yourself and the PCB designer/bureau so that timescales, costs and design time can be factored in.